 Fees and Expenses

 Successful applicants will receive a letter of admission and will be requested to pay the fees upon acceptance of the offer.
-Payments can be made via bank trasfer according to one of the following options:
+Payments can be made via bank transfer in one of the following ways:

-- full amount within a maximum of two weeks from the date of the letter;
+- full amount within 2-4 weeks from the date of the letter of admission;

 All applicants are requested to pay an application processing fee of €50 before submitting their application.

-For the 2nd semester E.MA students have the whole responsibility for all accommodation arrangements.
-Accommodation costs vary depending on the second semester destination, due to the differences in the cost of living among European countries.
+For the second semester, EMA students carry the responsibility for all accommodation arrangements.
+Accommodation costs vary depending on the second semester destination, due to the differences in the cost of living in different European countries.